 Goal C-AR-9: Provide alternative sources of capital for agricultural production without selling or encumbering the farmland as collateral.

-- Objective C-AR-9.1: Continue participation in the Williamson Act and Farmland Security Zone programs. - Objective C-AR-9.2: Formulate programs and evaluate alternative funding sources which offer financial incentives to the farm owner to reduce reliance on subdivision and sale of land to raise operating capital.
+Objective C-AR-9.1: Continue participation in the Williamson Act and Farmland Security offer financial incentives to the farm owner to reduce reliance on subdivision and sale of land to raise operating capital.